-Pupil-involving third nerve palsy is more concerning.
+Pupil-involving 3rd nerve palsy is more concerning.
 A compressive lesion must be ruled out, urgently, especially an aneurysm involving the posterior communicating artery.
-Active force generation testing in the office may help identify muscles with residual function (which may be responsive to resection) vs. completely paretic muscles (where resection will not be effective and the muscle should be left intact to preserve ciliary circulation).
-Neuroimaging, including MRA or CTA is recommended.
-If there is a high suspicion of aneurysm despite a normal MRA or CTA, then a catheter angiogram should be considered after a brain MRI with and without contrast and specific attention to the third nerve is performed.
+Active force generation testing in the office may help identify muscles with residual function (which may be responsive to resection) versus completely paretic muscles (where resection will not be effective and the muscle should be left intact to preserve anterior ciliary circulation).348 Neuroimaging, including MRA or CTA is recommended.349 If there is a high suspicion for aneurysm despite a normal MRA or CTA, then a catheter angiogram should be considered after brain MR imaging with and without contrast and specific attention to the 3rd nerve is performed.
 Tumors, including meningioma, schwannoma, and metastatic lesions, are in the differential.
-Other causes include trauma, subarachnoid hemorrhage, viral illnesses, demyelinating disease, and leptomeningeal disorders.
-If the neuroimaging is normal, the next step would be serologic testing for infectious diseases (such as syphilis and Lyme), with consideration given to lumbar puncture that would include glucose, protein, cell count, and cytology and culture.
+Other causes include trauma, subarachnoid hemorrhage, viral illnesses including COVID-19,350 demyelinating disease, and leptomeningeal disorders.340 If the neuroimaging is normal, the next step would be serologic testing for infectious diseases (such as syphilis and Lyme), with consideration given to lumbar puncture that would include glucose, protein, cell count, and cytology and culture.

-Management of a third nerve palsy is directed towards the cause and then management of the diplopia.
+Management of a 3rd nerve palsy is directed toward the cause and then management of the diplopia.